chs415009/AI-Cafeteria-Price-Evaluator/README.md

 In our daily life, the `price evaluation of the cafeteria meals may differ between individual’s point of view`.
 Therefore, it might lead to some unfair and awkward situation.
-To solve this embarrassing problem we decide to develop a model that can `give the most precised and acceptable pricing` of the meal using computer vision and deep learning techniques. <br/>
+To solve this embarrassing problem we decide to develop a model that can `give the most precised and acceptable pricing of the meal based on student restaurants in Taiwan` using computer vision and deep learning techniques. <br/>

-There was already a project detecting the price of cafeteria food using YOLOv5.
-Although YOLOv5 has been a powerful model to in computer vision task, we aim to `reach much higher accuracy` by finding other object detection model to address the unfair pricing problem to reach a more convincing results.<br/>
+Although a project detecting the price of cafeteria food using YOLOv5, which is a powerful model for computer vision task, has existed, we aim to `reach a higher accuracy` by creating another object detection model to address the pricing problem with a more convincing results.<br/>

-Therefore, we choose `YOLOv7 for our model development`, due to the `higher accuracy` and `shorter execution time`.
+In our project, we choose `YOLOv7 for our model development`, for its `higher accuracy` and `shorter execution time`.
-Our goal is to develop a model capable of delivering accurate identification of cafeteria food item, and determine the price based on the assigned pricing rule instantly.
-The model aims to `ensure fairness and consistency in pricing across different instances`
+We aim to develop a model capable of delivering accurate identification of cafeteria food ite as well as determine the price based on the assigned pricing rule to `ensure the consistency in pricing among different instances`
 <!--
 This project addresses the issue between standard cafeteria pricing and actual charges made by cashiers, highlighting the need for a more precise and transparent pricing system.
 Our objective is to enhance cafeteria pricing fairness by leveraging an Artificial Intelligence (AI) model, particularly `YOLOv7`.
 The proposed model aims to reduce inconsistencies in pricing through object detection in real-time, ensure customers are charged appropriate prices for their meal orders.
 -->